anesukafesu/MIS-Inform/README.md

 # MIS-Inform

-## Setup and Virtual Environments
+## Setup
-To run the project, you have to install the requirements listed in the `requirements.txt` file.
-You can use the pip command as follows:
+To run the project, you have to run the setup script in the root directory.
+This script will add the project directory to your PATH variable.

-`pip install -r requirements.txt`
+`./setup`

+## Run the project
+Once the script, has been setup, you may start the application with the command `misinform`

+or if the current folder was not successfully added to your PATH variable you may use the relative path variable:
+`./misinform`

+## Current features

+press - display the latest press releases issued by the government. budget - display the actual and projected income and expenses of the government. projects - display information about all ongoing government projects, including their completion rates and estimated completion dates. economy - display current economic information, including GDP, exchange rate, employment rate, etc. population - display population statistics. holidays - display the list of public holidays for the current year. tenders - display all pending tender notices. contact - display contact information for government departments.

+## Technical documentation
+This part of the documentation is only relevant to developers/contributors.

-## Project Structure
+### Project Structure

-The project is made of a main script written in the `main.py` file and submodules written in the submodules directory.
-In addition there is a database whose cursor is implemented in the `submodules/database.py` file.

-### Main Script
-The main script is written in main.py.
-This script reads commands and sends them to the relevant submodule.
-For example when you run the command `misinform budget`, the main script will call the budget function of the budget submodule.

-### Submodules
-The project is made up of several submodules.
-Each of which implements a feature.
-A submodule is a python file whose name is the name of the file.
-Each module should have a function that will be called by the main script whenever a command is entered that requires that module.

-contacts
-Display contacts of different government departments.
+The main program runs in the `main.py`.
+This file creates the menu and receives user input.
+Based on the user's input it calls a function from the submodules directory.
+These functions are responsible for rendering the content needs.
+However, before the main script runs, there is some preparation work that needs to be done.
+This is handled by the `misinform` bash script.
+The script acts like a boot loader.
+When you write the `misinform` command, it does some preparatory work before running the `main.py` file that then takes over.

 ### Database
-The database used in this project is MySQL.
-As a result, you will need a MySQL connnector installed, which should be installed if you ran the `pip install -r requirements.txt` when setting up the project.

-#### Database usage instructions
-These instructions are written as part of the `database.py` module.

-### OPTIONS
-OPTIONS
-       press
-Display the latest press releases issued by the government.

-       budget
-Display the actual and projected income and expenses of the government.

-       projects
-Display information about all ongoing government projects, including their completion rates and estimated completion dates.

-       economy
-Display current economic information, including GDP, exchange rate, employment rate, etc.

-       population
-Display population statistics.

-       holidays
-Display the list of public holidays for the current year.

-       tenders
-Display all pending tender notices.

-       contact
-Display contact information for government departments.

-       -h, --help
+The application relies on data stored in a cloud MySQL database.
+The `submodules/database.py` module provides an easy way to read data from the database.
+The module is documented.
+This application only has read access to the database.

 Display the help page and exit.

 # Contributors